What Is an Insulinoma?

 - Blurred vision

 Hypoglycemia is common in people with diabetes.
 It often happens because they took too much of their medicine, missed a meal, or got more exercise than usual, all of which can lower blood sugar.
 An insulinoma can also cause hypoglycemia when you haven’t eaten in a while, but it can happen at any time.

-It’s not clear why some people get insulinomas.
-Women are slightly more likely to have them than men, and most people get them between ages 40 and 60.
-You’re also more likely to have an insulinoma if you have certain genetic diseases, including:
+It isn’t clear why some people get insulinomas.
+Women are slightly more likely to have them than men.
+Most people get them between ages 40 and 60.
+You’re also more likely to have an insulinoma if you have certain genetic conditions, including:

 - Multiple endocrine neoplasia type 1: When tumors grow in glands that make hormones